aspose-words/Aspose.Words-Documentation/python_via_dotnet/what-s-new-in-aspose-words-for-python-net/_index.md

 This page describes the most interesting new Aspose.Words features introduced in recent releases.

-## Aspose.Words for Python via .NET 23.9
+## Aspose.Words for Python via .NET 23.9, 23.10

 Aspose.Words 23.9 expands rendering options, metafile rendering emulation, and markdown save options.

+Aspose.Words 23.10 improves rendering, expands options for loading and saving documents, and allows users to merge documents in new ways.

 ### Rendering and Printing